Should I Take a Blood Test or a Breathalyzer Test if I am Asked?

 The bottom line is, there are only a few circumstances in which a refusal is a better idea than taking a BAC test required by law.
 Your task will be to weigh your estimated blood alcohol content, local laws, and the evidence against you, in determining whether to refuse a BAC test.
 Of course, if you are under the influence at the time, that will only make the decision-making process more difficult (unless they let you call a lawyer).
 This all leads to the best course of action, not drinking anything at all before driving.

-Getting Legal Help with a DUI
+Getting Free Legal Advice for a DUI